privatemover/privatemover.github.io/index.md

 ### Support or Contact

-Having trouble with privatemover group? [contact support](https://github.com/mfrigillana) and we’ll help you sort it out.
+Having trouble with privatemover group? [contact](https://github.com/mfrigillana) for answers.